DaveSkender/Stock.Indicators/docs/CONTRIBUTING.md

 ## Code reviews and administration

-If you want to contribute administratively or help with code reviews, I'm also currently seeking a few core people to help.
+If you want to contribute administratively or help with code reviews, we're also currently seeking a few core people to help.
 Please [contact us](#contact-info) if interested.

 ## Standards and design guidelines